 On-site parking.
 Tenants appreciate the convenience of having their car nearby.
 Offer parking, and consider charging a fee for it.
 You’ll find better-qualified tenants want off-street parking to protect their newer vehicles.
 And the upside is that you’ll be able to boost your monthly income!

 Great, reliable appliances.
 Modern, Wi-Fi connected appliances can wow the tenants you want in your rental.
 Upgrade your kitchen with these and watch the applications flow.

 Install a security system.
 Today’s web-enabled alarm systems notify your smartphone when the doorbell rings, or a smoke alarm senses trouble.
-By partnering with Frontpoint home security systems, we’re able to offer discounts on some policies as well.
-Your rental will be more secure, your tenant will feel safer and you’ll save a few bucks too.
+By partnering with ADT, we can provide premium home security services that let you know if there are any problems with your home, even while you're on the go!

 Rehab to an open floor plan, or buy your unit that way.
 Among many drivers that steer high-quality tenants, open living spaces has become an amenity they’re looking for.
 Modern, unrestricted spaces offer real appeal and tenants take notice.

 Offer storage on-site.
 Most tenants have items in boxes that they need to keep on-hand, but don’t plan on unpacking.
 A secured space for storing their items can save them a lot of money every month when compared to renting storage space off-site.

 Property owners and landlords know the real value of keeping their tenants happy all year long.
 By adding a little positivity to the landlord-tenant relationship, you may find small gestures can improve tenant retention.
 They’ll recall your kindness especially when it’s time for renewing the lease.
 Here are a few key tips for incentivizing great tenants:

 Remember your tenants around the holidays.
 Small gestures like a card with a box of chocolates can help to stay in your tenant’s good graces.